-To be eligible to receive a long-term incentive award, our Chairman & CEO must be employed for the entire year unless the Compensation Committee specifically determines otherwise.
-The Compensation Committee determines the performance criteria each year within the first 90 days of the calendar year and formalizes such criteria as an amendment to the Chairman & CEO's employment agreement (such agreement and amendments are referred to as the Employment Agreement), which was filed with the SEC as Exhibit 10.1 to the Quarterly Report on Form 10-Q for the quarter ended March 31, 2017 and incorporated herein by reference.
+In terms of his long-term incentive award, the Compensation Committee determines annual performance factors within the first 90 days of each calendar year and formalizes such factors as an amendment to the Chairman & CEO's employment agreement (such agreement and amendments are referred to as the Employment Agreement).
+2018's amendment to the Employment Agreement was filed with the SEC as Exhibit 10.1 to the Quarterly Report on Form 10-Q for the quarter ended March 31, 2018 and is incorporated herein by reference.
+We refer to this amendment as the 2018 Amendment.